zextras/tech-doc/source/carbonio/admincli/storages.rst

 Primary Volumes and the "Incoming" Directory
 --------------------------------------------

-In order to create a remote *Primary Store* on a mailbox server a local "Incoming" directory must exist on that server.
-The default directory is :file:`/opt/|carbonio|/incoming`; you can check or modify the current value using these commands:
+In order to create a remote *Primary Volume* on a mailbox server a local "Incoming" directory must exist on that server.
+The default directory is :file:`/opt/zextras/incoming`; you can check or modify the current value using these commands:

 .. code:: console